ga-wolf/WDi16-Homework/Howard_Mann/week_04/day_04/books_sql_sinatra/README.md

     - books_edit.erb
     - books_new.erb

-2. Create table in sql file and write SQL to CREATE TABLE with relevant columns
+2. Create table in books sql file and write SQL to CREATE TABLE with relevant columns
     - Write SQL code in books.sql
     ```
     CREATE TABLE books (